Provide iPads to autistic children to:

 - The average person is not aware of the extent of this epidemic, or how people with autism can be helped

 - There is no cure for autism

-Direct donations to our project, or sponsorship of our "Dinner and a Story" events, will help us achieve our current goal of 50 iPads for autistic children by June 2013.
+Direct donations to our project, or sponsorship of our "Dinner and a Story" events, will help us achieve our annual goal of 50 iPads for children with autism.

 Checks may be made out to: